aimeos/aimeos-docs/src/frontend/html/create-subparts.md

 # Basic class structure

 All HTML clients, either being a component or a subpart, need to extend from the common *\Aimeos\Client\Html\Base* class and implement the same methods.
-Especially the `getBody()` and `getHeader()` methods are important because they care about generating the HTML, XML, JS or whatever code which is sent to the browser.
+Especially the `body()` and `header()` methods are important because they care about generating the HTML, XML, JS or whatever code which is sent to the browser.

 The skeleton below is from the catalog detail service subpart and you can use it as reference for your own subpart implementation.